ReconAfrica

 Reconnaissance Energy Africa Ltd., operating as ReconAfrica, is a Canadian oil & gas exploration company that operates in the Kavango in Namibia and Botswana.
-Headquartered in Calgary, it was co-founded by Craig Steinke and Jay Park in Vancouver.
-Its CEO is Brian Reinsborough ReconAfrica is publicly traded on the TSX Venture Exchange and the Frankfurt Stock Exchange.
+Headquartered in Calgary, it was founded by Craig Steinke in Vancouver.
+Brian Reinsborough is the president and CEO.
+ReconAfrica is publicly traded on the TSX Venture Exchange, the OTCQX, and the Frankfurt Stock Exchange.

 Operations and history

-Co-founder Craig Steinke reportedly accessed a global dataset of potential undeveloped oil-and-gas sites and, knowing that an old well had been drilled nearby in 1964, Steinke leased the lands in early 2014.
+Founder Craig Steinke reportedly accessed a global dataset of potential undeveloped oil-and-gas sites and, knowing that an old well had been drilled nearby in 1964, Steinke leased the lands in early 2014.

 ReconAfrica is licensed to explore a 13,200-square-mile region in the Kavango Basin in Namibia and Botswana, which is home to more than 200,000 people and vital elephant migratory routes.
 The region, in northwestern Botswana and northeastern Namibia, is adjacent to two national parks and two UNESCO World Heritage Sites.
 UNESCO has expressed concern about the proximity of ReconAfrica's exploration sites to its heritage sites.
 Given ReconAfrica's site's proximity to the Omuramba-Omatako river, concerns have also been raised about the possible impacts of oil-and-gas exploration and production on the water quality in the relatively water-scarce area.

 ReconAfrica's contract with the Namibian government and its state-owned oil company, NAMCOR, prescribes that it will drill three wells to determine whether there are significant oil reserves in the region.
 ReconAfrica holds a 90% stake in that exploration license, with NAMCOR holding the remaining 10%.
 ReconAfrica is subjected to a 5% royalty fee and a 35% corporate tax by the Namibian government.

 ReconAfrica drilled its first well in January 2021 and its second on May 5, 2021.

 In 2021, ReconAfrica moved its offices from Vancouver to Calgary.